-Aido is my youngest son and is the inspiration for this website coming into existence.
-He is only ten years old and has been to hell and back with chronic illness.
+Aido is my youngest son who has inspired me to write about the trials and tribulations of life.
+He is eleven years of age now and has been to hell and back with chronic illness.
 In 2012 he was diagnosed with a very aggressive type of kidney disease called Focal Segmental Glomerular Sclerosis that destroyed his kidneys.
 The medical team told us that it was the worst case that they had ever encountered.
 But this was no ordinary kidney disease.
 It was a cruel double-edged sword that not only took his precious kidneys but also his immune system with it.

 Our lowest point was the day the medical team told us that his life was now seriously threatened.
 To add insult to injury he had a whole host of other complications such as an enlarged heart, anaemia, brittle bones and a seriously compromised immune system.
 The smell of urine off his breath in the morning was a daily reminder of the gravity of the situation.
 In the end, his waterworks dried up and words will never be able to express the utter despair that we felt as his Parents.

 He had to endure home dialysis for nearly two years, a regime that involved twelve hours of lying in bed connected to a machine.
 Vicki and I were given an intensive training course and we gladly took on the responsibility of caring for our son.
 The home dialysis system had only a certain lifespan and when our time ran out we ended up at a cliff edge.
 Then this happened...

 My brother-in-law Tommy told us that he wanted to donate a kidney to save Aido's life.
 For medical reasons, my wife and I were precluded from donating a kidney which propelled us into a desperate search for a kidney.
 Only for Tommy, we would have had a long wait.
 At the time Aido was put on the cadaver list (deceased kidney donor) which in effect meant that we had to wait for a tragedy to happen to save our son.
 For us, that seemed so cruel and ironic.